-1. Payments made to another QI, withholding foreign partnership, or withholding foreign trust.
-The QI must complete a Form 1042-S treating the other QI, withholding foreign partnership, or withholding foreign trust as the recipient.
+Payments made to another QI, WP, or WT.
+The QI must complete a Form 1042-S treating the other QI, WP, or WT as the recipient.

-2. Payments made to an NQI (including an NQI that is an account holder of a PAI).
+Payments made to an NQI (including an NQI that is an account holder of a PAI).
 The QI must complete a Form 1042-S for each recipient who receives the payment from the NQI.
 A QI that is completing Form 1042-S for a recipient that receives a payment through an NQI must include in boxes 17 through 20 the name, country code, address, and TIN, if any, of the NQI from whom the recipient directly receives the payment.